Irinotecan Liposome (Onivyde®)

 Diarrhea

 Runny nose, excess saliva, watery eyes, sweating, and cramping can accompany diarrhea that occurs within the first day of receiving this medication.
-If any of these symptoms occur during the infusion, notify your nurse.
+If any of these symptoms occur during the infusion, notify your provider.
 Diarrhea can continue to occur for 10-12 days after the treatment.

 Low White Blood Cell Count (Leukopenia or Neutropenia)

-Tips to preventing infection:
+Tips for preventing infection:

-• Washing hands, both yours and your visitors, is the best way to prevent the spread of infection.
+- Hand washing: both yours and your visitors is the best way to prevent the spread of infection.

-• Avoid large crowds and people who are sick (i.e.: those who have a cold, fever, or cough or live with someone with these symptoms).
+- Avoid large crowds and people who are sick (those who have a cold, fever, or cough, or live with someone with these symptoms).

-• When working in your yard, wear protective clothing including long pants and gloves.
+- When working outside, wear clothes that protect you, like long pants and gloves.

-• Do not handle pet waste.
+- Do not handle pet waste.

-• Keep all cuts or scratches clean.
+- Keep all cuts and scratches clean.

-• Do not cut cuticles or ingrown nails.
+- Do not cut cuticles or ingrown nails.
 You may wear nail polish, but not fake nails.

-• Ask your oncology care team before scheduling dental appointments or procedures.
+- Ask your providers before scheduling dental appointments or procedures.

-• Ask your oncology care team before you, or someone you live with has any vaccinations.
+- Ask your providers before you or someone you live with has any vaccines

 Low Red Blood Cell Count (Anemia)

-Your red blood cells are responsible for carrying oxygen to the tissues in your body.
-When the red cell count is low, you may feel tired or weak.
-You should let your oncology care team know if you experience any shortness of breath, difficulty breathing, or pain in your chest.
-If the count gets too low, you may receive a blood transfusion.
+Anemia is when your red blood cell count is lower than normal.
+Red blood cells carry oxygen to the tissues in your body.
+When your red cell count is low, you may feel tired or weak.
+Tell your providers if you have shortness of breath, trouble breathing, or pain in your chest.
+If your count gets too low, you may receive a blood transfusion.

 Low Platelet Count (Thrombocytopenia)

-Platelets help your blood clot, so when the count is low you are at a higher risk of bleeding.
-Let your oncology care team know if you have any excess bruising or bleeding, including nose bleeds, bleeding gums, or blood in your urine or stool.
-If the platelet count becomes too low, you may receive a transfusion of platelets.
+Platelets are blood cells that help your blood clot.
+Thrombocytopenia is when your platelet count is lower than normal, and you are at a higher risk of bleeding.
+Tell your providers if you have any bruising or bleeding, including nose bleeds, bleeding gums, or blood in your urine or stool.
+If your count gets too low, you may receive platelets from a donor.

-• Do not use a razor (an electric razor is fine).
+- Do not use a razor (an electric razor is fine).

-• Avoid contact sports and activities that can result in injury or bleeding.
+- Do not do activities that can cause injury or bleeding.

-• Do not take aspirin (salicylic acid), non-steroidal, anti-inflammatory medications (NSAIDs) such as Motrin/Advil (ibuprofen), Aleve (naproxen), Celebrex (celecoxib) etc. as these can all increase the risk of bleeding.
-Please consult with your healthcare team regarding use of these agents and all over the counter medications/supplements while on therapy.
+- Do not take aspirin (salicylic acid), non-steroidal, anti-inflammatory medications (NSAIDs) like Motrin/Advil (ibuprofen), Aleve (naproxen), Celebrex (celecoxib), and others.
+These can raise the risk of bleeding.
+Talk to your providers before using over-the-counter medications and supplements during treatment.

-• Do not floss or use toothpicks and use a soft-bristle toothbrush to brush your teeth.
+- Do not floss or use toothpicks, and use a soft-bristle toothbrush to brush your teeth.

 Fatigue